Where is Lee Carsley now?

 After a successful season at Man City where his side won the northern league and reached the FA Youth Cup final, Carsley left in June 2017 for his current role at former side Birmingham City as their head professional development coach.

-In August 2017, Lee Carsley was back working with the FA as an assistant to England under 21’s boss Aidy Boothroyd on a part-time basis balancing this role with his Birmingham City job.
+In August 2017, Carsley was back working with the FA as an assistant to England under 21’s boss Aidy Boothroyd on a part-time basis combining his role with his Birmingham City job.

 Following the sacking of Birmingham City manager Harry Redknapp in September 2017 after five Championship defeats in a row, Carsley took charge of first-team affairs as caretaker manager.

-When Birmingham bought in Steve Cotterill as their new manager in October 2017 he immediately appointed Carsley in his current role as assistant manager.
+When Birmingham bought in Steve Cotterill as manager in October 2017 he immediately appointed Carsley in his current role as the team’s assistant manager.

 Follow Lee Carsley on Twitter @lecarso